Getting Pregnant: When Are You Most Fertile?

 Menstrual cycle

-It would also be normal though to experience one as early as July 22 or late as August 14 depending on your typical menstrual patterns.
+It would also be normal to experience one as early as July 22 or as late as August 14, depending on your typical menstrual patterns.

-Why these differences in cycle length?
+Why there differences in cycle length?
 Well, eggs differ in the amount of time they take to mature and release in each body.

 Fertile Days In Your Menstrual Cycle